jessepav/lacygoill-wiki-backup/vim/debug.md

 ---

-You don't have to do that manually; we  have a zsh snippet to compile a Vim with debugging symbols; use it.
+You don't  have to  do that manually;  we have  a zsh snippet  to compile  a Vim binary with debugging symbols; use it.

 ### I need Vim to crash when an internal error (`:h E315`) is detected – to get a core file!